learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - User types are now listed on the userview page.
 - Classes on the userview page now link to their catalog (in addition to the preexisting links to the manage and edit pages).
 - Sections on the userview page are now colored based on section status (instead of using the class status).
+- Reorganized userview sidelinks into three categories (Administrative, Student, and Teacher).
+- Moved teacher information above student information on userview page, so student information is now next to parent and guardian contact information.
+- Changed conditions for showing different information sections on the userview page.
+Made it more explicit when contact info is missing.

 Class search improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~